-So here is my little guide to how you learn to speak like a porteños with 5 phrases you will hear all the time in Buenos Aires:
+So, if you like me are new to the city, I have put together a little guide to how you can learn to speak like a porteños with 5 phrases you will hear all the time in Buenos Aires:

 1. Mira vos

 Literally translated, it means “look at you” but the meaning is not that you should take a look at yourself.
 It is better understood in the context where it is used.

 Mira vos is used when a person is introduced to new and surprising piece of information but don’t really know how to respond to it.
 Like a sort of exclamation, and usually it is said with a good amount of surprise to add a little more attention or drama to the conversation.
 It can also just be used as a way of showing that you are paying attention to what the other person is saying.

 Mira vos would properly be best translated to English as something like “no shit” or “you don’t say so”.
 Of course, the use of vos is a particular and common Argentine way to address people which just makes this one so much more porteño!